amimobenja/Store-App/README.md

 store-app

-Use Django to Demonstrate how it can be a simple but yet an excellent and powerful Python framework to develop Web applications.
+Using Django to Demonstrate how it can be a simple but yet an excellent and powerful Python framework to develop Web applications.

 The Store-App, is basically a Web Application that is still in development and was meant to have several functionality that in a simple manner reflect those of eBay and Amazon.